-A self-assessment relating to the composition and the functioning of the Boards of Directors and of the Committees has been initiated in November 2016.
+A self-assessment relating to the composition and the functioning of the Boards of Directors and of the Committees has been took place in 2017.
 It consists in a formal evaluation of its own size, composition and performance and that of the Committees and of its interaction with the executive management.